-During fall 2020, I am a Postdoctoral Fellow at the CRM thematic semester “Cohomology in Arithmetic”.
+During spring 2021, I am a postdoctoral researcher at Dartmouth College, as part of the Simons Collaboration on Arithmetic Geometry, Number Theory, and Computation.
+In fall 2020, I was a Postdoctoral Fellow at the CRM thematic semester “Cohomology in Arithmetic”.
 In the 2019-2020 academic year, I was a Postdoctoral Scholar at Vanderbilt University, where my mentor was Larry Rolen.
 I got my Ph.D. from Dartmouth College in 2019, under the supervision of Thomas R. Shemanske.

 My research interests lie broadly in algebraic number theory, including but not restricted to classical and Hilbert modular forms, quaternionic orders and orders in central simple algebras, and Bruhat-Tits buildings.
 I use a variety of computer algebra systems, and I primarily code in Magma and Sage.